nasa/fmdtools/examples/multirotor/readme.rst

   - Analysis using Basic analysis/results processing capabilities

-- The `Urban Drone Model <../examples/multirotor/drone_mdl_urban.py>`_ is helpful for understanding how to set up gridworlds using :class:`fmdtools.define.object.coords.Coords` and an Environment class. `Urban Drone Demo <../examples/multirotor/Urban_Drone_Demo.ipynb>`_ demonstrates how this gridworld can be used in simulation.
+- The `Urban Drone Model <drone_mdl_urban.py>`_ is helpful for understanding how to set up gridworlds using :class:`fmdtools.define.object.coords.Coords` and an Environment class. `Urban Drone Demo <Urban_Drone_Demo.ipynb>`_ demonstrates how this gridworld can be used in simulation.

-- `Multirotor Optimization <../examples/multirotor/Multirotor_Optimization.ipynb>`_ shows how the design, operations, and contingency management of a system can be co-optimized with the :class:`fmdtools.sim.search.ProblemArchitecture` class.
+- `Multirotor Optimization <Multirotor_Optimization.ipynb>`_ shows how the design, operations, and contingency management of a system can be co-optimized with the :class:`fmdtools.sim.search.ProblemArchitecture` class.

 - The support files include various implementations of the drone model.